Pulitzer winner Nicholas Kristof to speak at April 11 event

-DAVENPORT – Nicholas Kristof – a Pulitzer Prize-winning New York Times journalist and co-author of the books “Half the Sky” and “A Path Appears” will be keynote speaker for the second-annual Intelligent Conversation, hosted by WVIK on Thursday, April 11, 6-8:30 p.m.
+Nicholas Kristof, a Pulitzer Prize-winning New York Times journalist and co-author of the books “Half the Sky” and “A Path Appears,” will be the keynote speaker for the second-annual Intelligent Conversation, hosted by WVIK 6-8:30 p.m.
+Thursday, April 11.

 The event, at the RiverCenter's Mississippi River Hall, Davenport, is called “A Path Appears: An Intelligent Conversation About Real People Working to Change the World,” and will include a panel discussion with local change agents who each in their own way work to change the world around them, according to a Wednesday release from WVIK, the Quad-Cities' NPR station.